 The initial Fiscal Agent, Transfer Agents and Registrars and their initial Specified Offices are listed in the Agency Agreement.
 The initial Calculation Agent (if any) is specified in the Final Terms.
-The Issuer reserves the right at any time to vary or terminate the appointment of any Paying Agent (including the Fiscal Agent), the Registrars, the Transfer Agents or the Calculation Agent and to appoint any successor Fiscal Agent, Paying Agent, Registrar, Transfer Agent or Calculation Agent; provided that:
+The Issuer reserves the right at any time to vary or terminate the appointment of any Paying Agent (including the Fiscal Agent), the Registrars, the Transfer Agents or the Calculation Agent and to appoint any successor fiscal agent, paying agents, registrars, transfer agents or calculation agent; provided that:

-- (a) the Issuer shall at all times maintain a Fiscal Agent; - (b) the Issuer shall at all times maintain, in the case of Registered Notes, a Registrar; - (c) if a Calculation Agent is specified in the Final Terms, the Issuer shall at all times maintain a Calculation Agent; - (d) if and for so long as the Notes are admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system which requires the appointment of a Paying Agent in any particular place, the Issuer shall maintain a Paying Agent (which may be the Fiscal Agent) and a Registrar (for Registered Notes) each with a Specified Office in the place required by such competent authority, stock exchange and/or quotation system; and

-(e) in the circumstances described in Condition 11.3 (Payments in New York City), a Paying Agent with a Specified Office in New York City.
+- (a) the Issuer shall at all times maintain a Fiscal Agent; - (b) the Issuer shall at all times maintain, in the case of Registered Notes, a Registrar; - (c) if a Calculation Agent is specified in the Final Terms, the Issuer shall at all times maintain a Calculation Agent; - (d) if and for so long as the Notes are admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system which requires the appointment of a Paying Agent in any particular place, the Issuer shall maintain a Paying Agent (which may be the Fiscal Agent) and a Registrar (for Registered Notes) each with a Specified Office in the place required by such competent authority, stock exchange and/or quotation system; and - (e) in the circumstances described in Condition 11.3 (Payments in New York City), a paying agent with a Specified Office in New York City.